frtug/Random-People/README.md

 # Random-People
-First API project on the Random People on the internet
+First API project on the Random People Details